-I am not a lawyer nor can I offer any legal advice.
-That said, in simple terms, you are unlikely to have any issues if you only use photographs you have taken or images that you have an appropriate license that you have paid for.
-There are free online image sources available, but you still need to be very sure that you can use the images for your website or other purposes.
-There are people who attempt to make a living suing other people for breach of copywrite on images they own.
-It pays to be 100% sure you are not breaching copywrite.
-I would seek legal advice if I was in any way uncertain.
+You are unlikely to have any issues if you only use photographs you have taken or images that you have an appropriate license for.
+There are free online image libraries available, but you still need to be very sure that you can use the images for your website or other purposes.

-When images are uploaded, it is ideal to enter alt-text.
+When images are uploaded, it is ideal to enter alt-text (or alternative text).
 This text is displayed when images aren’t available or read out via a screen reader for people who are visually impaired.
 It also allows search engines like Google to better crawl and rank your website.

 Be mindful of page size

 Keep in mind page size.
-If you have 20 images on a page at 300KB that takes your images on the page alone to approximately 6MB.
+If you have 20 images on a page that are 300kb each in size, that takes your images on the page alone to approximately 6Mb.
 That page will load slowly for most people and most people don’t wait for slow pages to load – they’ll be on to the next website.
 This is not a rule, but something to consider.
 What is an ideal website page size?
 Perhaps around 2MB.
-See: https://www.machmetrics.com/speed-blog/average-page-load-times-websites-2018/
+For more information, see: https://www.machmetrics.com/speed-blog/average-page-load-times-websites-2018/

 Images should ideally not be any bigger than 1920px wide.
-The height of an image is less important due to scrolling.
 Images can be larger, but it is important to think about how many of your viewers will have a screen that is capable of showing bigger images.
-Virtually nobody has a screen resolution of 5000px.
-If you look through this https://www.hobo-web.co.uk/best-screen-size/ you’ll not see a resolution wider than 1920px mentioned, although newer devices do go higher.
+Virtually nobody has a screen resolution of 5000px and you’ll find the trade off in pixel image size vs image file size is most often not worth going above this.

 Use JPEG (.jpg) for most images.
 You only need to use PNG images if transparency is part of the image – for instance an image for a button with rounded corners – or if your image uses a limited colour pallette, for example a two colour logo.